jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 ## Range marker

 Area in a WAV file that denotes a keeper sound bite.
-Will always have a start and end time in the Markers panel.

 ## SESX